Schepp/sustainable-web-design/reducing-carbon-energy.md

 ---

-⚠️But beware, there are big differences in being "Green"!
+⚠️ But beware, there are big differences in being "Green"!

 ---